OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 ```

 Using `socat`
-* Install `socat` if not yet installed
+1. Install `socat` if not yet installed
 * Open (or create) the `~/.ssh/config` file and add the following lines (preserve the indentation):
 ```
 Host review.openswitch.net
    ProxyCommand socat - PROXY:<proxy-url>:%h:%p,proxyport=<proxy-port>
 ```

-For more details and examples for adding user/passwords, see [this page](http://gitolite.com/git-over-proxy.html).
+For more details and examples for adding usernames or passwords, see [this page](http://gitolite.com/git-over-proxy.html).

 ### Configuring Git and Gerrit
 You need to configure your local repository to use your Gerrit account.
+To configure your repository:
-* Set `gitreview.username` with your Gerrit login.
+1. Set `gitreview.username` with your Gerrit login.
 ```bash
 $ git config --global gitreview.username <gerrit-user>
 ```
-* Configure email and name in Git:
+* Configure your email and your username in Git:
 ```bash
 $ git config --global user.email <email>
 $ git config --global user.name <name>